-- ii.
-Business associations (including Corporations, Corporate finance/Securities, Corporate governance and disclosure, and Partnerships); - iii.
-Commercial law (including Agency, Banks and banking, Insolvency, Loans, Negotiable instruments, Surety, and Regulation of financial institutions); - iv.
+- iii.
+Commercial law (including Agency, Banks and banking, Insolvency, Loans, Payments, Negotiable instruments, Surety, and Regulation of financial institutions); - iv.
 Criminal law (including the Philosophy and theory of criminal law, comprehensively in English, but including some German and French texts); - v.
 Dispute resolution (including Arbitration and Mediation); - vi.
 Environmental law; - vii.
 Family law; - viii.
 Feminist legal studies; - ix.
 Gender legal studies; - x.
 Health and disability law (including Mental health and Accessibility); - xi.
 Human rights (Public/Constitutional law and International/Humanitarian law); - xii.
 Immigration and refugee law; - xiii.
 Intellectual property; - xiv.
 Interdisciplinary studies (including Law and religion, Law and economics); - xv.
 International economic, investment and trade law; - xvi.
 Labour and employment law; - xvii.
 Legal history; - xviii.
 Legal theory/Legal philosophy/Jurisprudence; - xix.
 Private international law (Conflict of laws); - xx.
 Public international law; - xxi.
 Public law, including both Constitutional and Administrative law and Civil rights; - xxii.
 Tax law. - g.
-Except in exceptional circumstances (such as a faculty request or a unique or compelling topic), do not acquire monographs of the following types.
-NB: Canadian monographs are not subject to these exclusions. - i.
+Except in exceptional circumstances (such as a faculty request or a unique or compelling topic), the library will not acquire monographs of the following types.
+(Canadian monographs are not subject to these exclusions). - i.
 Collections of previously-published articles or essays; - ii.
-Textbooks, and especially textbooks intended for an "undergraduate" law audience; - iii.
-Casebooks (ie, collections of "cases and materials"); - iv.
+Textbooks, and especially textbooks intended for an "undergraduate" law audience: - iii.
+Casebooks (i.e., collections of "cases and materials"); - iv.
 Law books with a "practice" focus and not intended for an academic or scholarly audience; - v.
 Collections of primary materials freely available on the Web. - h.
-Do not acquire reprints of historical texts (from Gaunt, Hein, etc); with the following exceptions, original editions or digital (ebook) formats are preferred for historical texts.
-Canadian texts are not subject to this exclusion. - i.
-The text is not available in an original edition or in a digital (ebook) format (LLMC Digital or Hein Online) or through a trusted public e-resource (eg, Internet Archive, Hathi Trust): - ii.
-Though the library is in possession of the text in an original edition, that edition is in Special Collections and the text has been identified as a Core or frequently-consulted text, regular access to which would be facilitated by the reprint; - iii.
-Though the text is available in digital format, the text has been identified as a Core or frequently-consulted text, regular access to which would be facilitated by the reprint.
+Do not acquire reprints of historical texts (from Gaunt, Hein, etc.); with the following exceptions, original editions or digital (ebook) formats are preferred for historical texts.
+Canadian texts are not subject to this exclusion. - The text is not available in an original edition or in a digital (ebook) format (LLMC Digital or Hein Online) or through a trusted public e-resource (e.g., Internet Archive, Hathi Trust); - ii.
+Though the library is in possession of the text in an original edition, that edition is in Special Collections and the text has been identified as a

+- frequently-consulted text, regular access to which would be facilitated by the reprint; - iii.
+Though the text is available in digital format, the text has been identified as a frequently-consulted text, regular access to which would be facilitated by the reprint.